Vijaydurg Fort: Attack on Vijaydurg

 After the fall of Suvarnadurg and all other forts of the Angre, Vijaydurg was the only fort left under the command of Tulaji.
 In 1756, a large force under Admiral Watson converged on Vijaydurg.
 Watson had arrived at Bombay from eastern waters and had with him Colonel Clive with 500 marines.
 The English ships took station with Watson flying his flag on the Protector.
 Two bomb vessels were in the extreme east.
 The Maratha ships were anchored at the mouth of the creek, close to the fort.
 They all were bunched up, almost hull to hull.
 Amongst these was the Company's ship Restoration, which caught fire.
 The fire spread rapidly till the entire Angre fleet was destroyed, The bombardment of the fort had caused considerable damage inside the fort and magazine had been blown up.

 Fall of Vijaydurg

 Tulaji, meanwhile had left the fort and gone to the Peshwa's camp seeking a negotiation but was promptly arrested and sent to one of the inland forts as a prisoner.
 The garrison was asked to surrender and in the absence of any response Clive landed his marines on 11 February 1756, entered and captured the fort.
 A huge amount of booty was captured.
 250 pieces of cannons, stores and ammunition, 100,000 Rupees and 30,000 in valuable items fell into English hands.
 Vijaydurg was not handed over immediately to the Peshwa as per the terms of the treaty.
 It was eventually given up but only after the Company obtained Bankot in exchange.

-End of Maratha Naval Supremacy

-The battle of Vijaydurg marks the end of the Maratha Navy as a potent force.
-The Maratha Admiral Dhulap captured some ships later.
-The Sawants of Sawantwadi, the Chhatrapati of Kolhapur and the Gaikwads of Baroda, all had a few ships.
-But the command of the seas, for all practical purposes had passed to the Company permanently. they achieved this in 1756 only because of the alliance with the Peshwa.